MikeAmputer/ClickHouse.Facades/README.md

 [![License](https://img.shields.io/github/license/MikeAmputer/ClickHouse.Facades)](https://github.com/MikeAmputer/ClickHouse.Facades/blob/master/LICENSE)
 [![Wiki](https://img.shields.io/badge/wiki-docs-lightgrey?logo=github)](https://github.com/MikeAmputer/ClickHouse.Facades/wiki)

-> [!Note]
+> [!NOTE]
-> This is an unofficial package.
+> This is an unofficial package and is not affiliated with or endorsed by ClickHouse Inc.
-> ClickHouse is a registered trademark of ClickHouse, Inc. https://clickhouse.com
+> "ClickHouse" is a registered trademark of ClickHouse Inc. — [clickhouse.com](https://clickhouse.com/)

 ## Key Features
 - **Migrations:** allows you to perform raw SQL migrations on your ClickHouse database.